UCL-ARC/Mutein/docs/variant_calling.md

 - `reference.yml` downloads and prepares the reference genome
 - `download/setup.yml` sets up some download folders and blocks until the user has manually downloaded some required metadata

 Instructions on how to perform the manual downloads are in the `download/setup.yml` file.
 You can either wait until the pipeline has created the `manual_downloads` folder for you, or else preemptively create this folder yourself.
+The pipeline will keep quiting with an error until it finds all the required manual downloads in the expected locations.

 Then the pipeline is broken into one group of modules per dataset, of which only Keogh2018 is fully implemented: